fablab-fb16/pcb_workshop_christmas_2023/documentation/Build Instructions.md

 # Build Instructions (EN)

-This is the detailed guide with images. tl;dr -> [Assembly List](/documentation/Assembly%20List.md)
+This is a detailed guide with images. tl;dr -> [Assembly List](/documentation/Assembly%20List.md)

 ## General Info
 - If you don't know how to solder, look at [How to solder](/documentation/How%20to%20Solder.md)
 - All components are placed on the side of the board, where their marking is.
 Soldering is done on the opposite side.
 - Some components are directional -> Orientation matters.
-This is denoted in <span style="color:red">red</span>, cause it's important.
+This is denoted with a "Caution" tag, cause it's important.
 Double-check orientation **before** soldering.
 - If you are not sure about something: Ask before soldering 😉
 - Have fun. 👩‍🏭👨‍🏭

 ## Build the Christmas Tree Ball
 ### Overview